By Professor David Burn

 Some people may respond well to Parkinson’s medication, especially if they have Parkinson’s-type symptoms like stiffness or rigidity.
 However, some side effects of these drugs can make the symptoms of dementia worse, especially confusion.7

-Since hallucinations and delusions may often be associated with this condition, some doctors may recommend the use of antipsychotic (also known as ‘neuroleptic’) medications.
+Since hallucinations and delusions may often be associated with this condition, some doctors may recommend the use of antipsychotics (also known as ‘neuroleptic’) medications.

-In general, these medications should be avoided, as they may make problems with movement significantly worse and can even be fatal, since severe neuroleptic sensitivity affects up to 50 per cent of patients with a Lewy body dementia who take them.
+In general, these medications should be avoided, as they may make problems with movement significantly worse and can even be fatal since severe neuroleptic sensitivity affects up to 50 percent of patients with Lewy body dementia who take them.

 Support from professionals